Hebaabdelnasser/Mobile-Automation-Framework/README.md

 This framework utilizes Allure as the reporting tool.
 After running the tests and generating the Allure report, you can view detailed test reports with rich visual representations, including graphs and statistics.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-If you have any questions or need further assistance, feel free to contact the project maintainers at [email address].
+If you have any questions or need further assistance, feel free to contact the project maintainers at [hebanasser996@gmail.com].